terrencechung123/python-phase-3-practice-challenges/national-park-visits-mock/README.md

-# Object Relations Code Challenge - Coffee Shop
+# Object Relations Code Challenge - National Park Visits

-For this assignment, we'll be working with a Coffee shop-style domain.
+For this assignment, we'll be working with a national park planner-style domain.

 We have three models: `Coffee`, `Customer`, and `Order`.